rmadar/go-lhe2root-ttbar/README.md

 ### Output structure

-The truth information is stored organized in different blocks.
+The truth information is stored organized in different blocks :
+ - initial state : {PID, Pz, helicity} for the 2 incoming particles/partons
+ - final state : {pT, Eta, Phi, PID, M} for each of the final state particle (t, b, W, l, v)

 ### Usage